Very few things are as important for strength training as a power rack.

-The $399 price is a little deceptive in that the rack is not functional unless you add a few things.
-For $399 you get only the basic frame.
+The initial $499 price when you view the product page is a little deceptive in that the rack is not functional unless you add a few things.
+For $499 you get only the basic frame.
 No pull up bar, no J hooks, no safety bars.
-You have to add those on the product page, and then you’ll see a better total, which comes to $649 minimum.
-This pricing method is fine if you’re paying attention.
-After all, it is called modular, and they give you a few options for each of those.
-But you still need all those parts.
-They did it this way specifically to be able to show the $400 price up front on what looks like a nice intermediate level rack.
-I can imagine there must be excited people who pulled the trigger on the $400 rack and opened the boxes to find with dismay that there are no J hooks or anything.
+You have to add those on the product page, and then you’ll see a better total, which comes to $759 minimum.
+It is called modular, and they give you a few options for each of those.

 It has a lot of options and accessories, and at least from the pics they all look well made, clean welds, clean cuts, that kind of thing.
 I mention it because some brands with low pricing like this have more roughly made stuff.
 I have not heard much feedback about their products, however, so I can’t say whether the pics are typical.

 Like the Rep PR-4000, this has a bottom rear stabilizer, though in this case it comes standard with the rack.
 You can either install the stabilizer or bolt the rack to the floor.

 It’s a good thing that the base is so deep at 55″ to help prevent tipping, because this rack is not nearly as heavy as the other brands of racks.